MarianoRochaGarcia/intelligent_study_manager/README.md

 - Create and organize study topics
 - Schedule sessions by date and time
 - Track your progress (completed vs. pending)
-- View weekly and monthly study statistics
+- View weekly and monthly study stadistics

 ---